 - Make a copy of your bookmarks somewhere safe.
 Now delete all your current bookmarks.
 Wiggle uncomfortably in your chair a bit.
 Breathe deeply.

 - Start rebuilding your bookmarks from memory a bit at a time.
 No hurry.
 Links to your web-based tools and critical documents belong in your browser bar.
 News, blogs, and other daily consumables belong in your feed reader because a browser is designed to browse, not read.

 - No feed reader?
 Configure and pay for Feedly.
 Learn the keystrokes for Feedly.1

-- Install an ad blocker.
-Donate to these folks.
+- Install an ad blocker in you browser.
 Be generous about unblocking the sites you regularly visit because while it’s not a fair trade, yet, it’s the best we got right now.

 - Pin (Safari Chrome) your must have browser tools (candidates include email, calendar, feed reader, or others) to your favorite browser.
 This will keep them handily anchored in a familiar, accessible place.
 Pin no more than five.
 Unpin if you haven’t used that tool in a week.
-I’ve held steady at four for over a year: internal email, calendar, external email, and Feedly.
+I’ve held steady at two for the past year: Calendar and Feedly.

 - Use tabs in your favorite browser.
 Learn the keystrokes to create new tabs, navigate through them, and close them.